coderXeno/cool-login-page-using-react/README.md

 Well I also added logout buttons for both google and facebook authentications to make it cooler.
 I have added some visually soothing CSS styling.
 However, I havent used Bootstrap since I like to do my styling myself.

+I also added an error page which the app will return if it cant find the route that the user typed in as the url.

 Hope that I have been able to explain how my code works in a lucid and clear way.
 If you face any problems while running the code, you can contact me [here](diptangsu.burd@gmail.com)